jkomoros/random-note-plus-plus/README.md

 # Random Note++
-A simple plugin for Obsidian.md that is like Random Note but will only pick notes in a given folder
+A simple plugin for Obsidian.md that is like Random Note but also has commands to pick a random file in a configured folder, or in the current folder.

 ## Installing